Connections between Abelian sandpile models and the $K$-theory of weighted Leavitt path algebras: Abstract

 \section{Abstract}

-In our main result, we establish that any conical sandpile monoid $M = \SP(G)$ of a directed sandpile graph $G$ can be realised as the $\mathcal{V}$-monoid of a weighted Leavitt path algebra $L_\K(E,w)$, and consequently, the sandpile group as the Grothendieck group $K_0(L_\K(E,w))$.
-We show how to explicitly construct $(E,w)$ from $G$.
+In our main result, we establish that any conical sandpile monoid $M = \SP(E)$ of a directed sandpile graph $E$ can be realised as the $\mathcal{V}$-monoid of a weighted Leavitt path algebra $L_\K(F,w)$ (where $F$ is an explicitly constructed subgraph of $E$), and consequently, the sandpile group $\mathcal{G}(E)$ is realised as the Grothendieck group $K_0(L_\K(F,w))$.
 Additionally, we describe the conical sandpile monoids which arise as the $\mathcal{V}$-monoid of a standard (i.e., unweighted) Leavitt path algebra.